 The purpose of this prize is to:

 Enable collection of valuable new data.
 Proposed innovations should increase the coverage, resolution, and/or types of ocean and atmospheric variables that can be observed, collected, processed, and transmitted, leading to improved understanding, monitoring, and management of the ocean.

 Generate sufficient power from co-located marine resources.
-Solutions must be able to generate sufficient power to meet the energy needs of end users from the ocean observing community and prove the viability of marine energy to power ocean observations.
+Solutions must be able to generate sufficient power to meet the energy needs of end users from the ocean observing community and prove the viability of marine energy to power ocean observation systems.

 Accelerate commercialization of marine energy systems.
 Traditionally, marine energy devices developed for the electrical grid can take many years to design, build, and test.
 The prize aims to accelerate marine energy commercialization by working at smaller scales and zeroing in on the specific energy needs of ocean observing systems.

 Forge a diverse community of innovators.
 This prize will welcome new innovators into the marine energy and ocean observing space.
 It will also help form new partnerships and collaborations among industry, academia, and government to create innovative ocean observing technologies powered by marine energy.